christianmaierger/chat_web_app/README.md

 ### Executing with Docker

-The faster way is just running the Server as Docker container with:
+The faster way to run assignment_02 is just running the Server as Docker container with:

 ```
 ./build.sh
 ./run.sh
 ```

-That will build an image named websockets and run a container from it with ports mapped: 8080 to 8080
+That will build an image named websockets and run a container from it with ports mapped: 8080 to 8080 (for ws) and 3000 to 3000
+(for sending the static files to client with express) By changing the scripts you could also change naming and ports, but keep in mind to also change port in Dockerfile.

+In browser open url: localhost:3000

 ## Help